-Exclusions: A student may only study ONE focus area within the Industrial Technology course.
+Exclusions: Students can only undertake study in ONE focus area within the Industrial Technology course.
+The same area is to be studies in both Year 11 and Year 12 courses.
 The Focus Areas include Automotive Technologies; Electronics Technologies; Graphics Technologies; Metal and Engineering Technologies; Multimedia Technologies; Timber Products and Furniture Technologies.
-Some Industry Focus areas with similar VET Curriculum Framework streams and Content Endorsed Courses.

 Industrial Technology Life Skills, Technology Life Skills (where Industrial Technology is undertaken with the course).